alireza-aghelan/medical-image-super-resolution/README.md

 The Real-ESRGAN code is borrowed from https://github.com/xinntao/Real-ESRGAN.

-Results for chest x-ray and retinal images:
+Results for chest x-ray and retinal images are shown in the following figures.

 # Retinal images